shrumo/rbggamemanager/README.md

 The vertices are numbered starting from 1 as they appear in `#board` macro.
 The modifier indices are indices of modifier actions in the game rules.

+It then sends this move to all the other players.

+This cycle, of sending deadline, receiving a move and propagating it to other players is continued until the game is over.

 After the game is played, the `reset` message is sent and another game can be played.
 (If the client disconnects then no further games are played and the server shuts down.)
 The next game starts without the initial message.
-(The game, deadline and the player assignment is not sent the second time.)
+(The game, preparation deadline and the player assignment is not sent the second time.)

 ## Server logging